-Major Depression is the most severe form of depression.
+Major Depression is the most severe form of

+depression.
 Major Depression is almost always a biologically based disorder of the brain just as asthma is based in the lungs and diabetes is based in the pancreas.
-The more "biological" signs of depression that are present the more likely medication treatment will be advised and helpful.
+The more "biological" signs of depression that are present the more likely medication treatment will be advisable and helpful.
 These biological signs are the criteria listed below.
 Other health problems may worsen or cause depression.
-In order to give the diagnosis of Major Depression at least 5 of the following criteria (signs and symptoms) must be present for at least 2 weeks including either depressed mood or loss of interest and pleasure (anhedonia) and cause substantial impairment in functioning:
+In order to give the diagnosis of Major Depression at least 5 of the following criteria (signs and symptoms) must be present for at least 2 weeks and cause substantial impairment in functioning:

-a) Depressed mood most of the day, almost every day

-b) Marked loss of interest or pleasure in usual activities (anhedonia) often including libido c) Fatigue or loss of energy nearly every dayd) Feelings of worthlessness, hopelessness, and unreasonable feelings of guilt e) Significant weight loss when not dieting or weight gain (appetite changes)
+a) Depressed mood most of the day, almost every dayb) Marked loss of interest or pleasure in usual activities (anhedonia) often including libido c) Fatigue or loss of energy nearly every day d) Feelings of worthlessness, hopelessness, and unreasonable feelings of guilt e) Significant weight loss when not dieting or weight gain (appetite changes)

-f) Insomnia or excessive sleep nearly every dayg) Agitation or pronounced slowing of body movements h) Significant decreased ability to think, concentrate, or make decisions i) Recurrent thoughts of death or suicide
+f) Insomnia or excessive sleep nearly every dayg) Agitation or pronounced slowing of bodymovements h) Significant decreased ability to think, concentrate, or make decisions i) Recurrent thoughts of death or suicide